Jutho/TensorKit.jl/docs/src/man/fusiontrees.md

 We will only need the B-symbol and not the A-symbol.
-Applying the left evaluation on the second sector of a splitting tensor thus yields a linear combination of fusion tensors (when `FusionStyle(I) == GenericFusion()`, or just a scalar times the corresponding fusion tensor otherwise), with corresponding ``Z`` ismorphism.
+Applying the left evaluation on the second sector of a splitting tensor thus yields a linear combination of fusion tensors (when `FusionStyle(I) == GenericFusion()`, or just a scalar times the corresponding fusion tensor otherwise), with corresponding ``Z`` isomorphism.
 Taking the adjoint of this relation yields the required relation to transform a fusion tensor into a splitting tensor with an added ``Z^†`` isomorphism.

 However, we have to be careful if we bend a line on which a ``Z`` isomorphism (or its adjoint) is already present.
-Indeed, it is exactly for this operation that we explicitly need to take the presence of these isomorphisms into account.
-Indeed, we obtain the relation
+Indeed, it is exactly for this operation that we explicitly need to take the presence of these isomorphisms into account, obtaining the relation

 ![dual line bending](img/tree-linebending2.svg)